Story: Moore-Jones, Horace Millichamp

 From 1892 to 1905 Horace Jones exhibited with the Art Society of New South Wales.
 About this time he changed his name to Horace Millichamp Moore-Jones and painted what may be his first war subject.
 He presented this oil painting, 'The departure of the Ninth Contingent from New Zealand for the South African War', to the Auckland Art Gallery in 1902.
 On 29 November 1905 he married Florence Emma Mitchell at Bellambi, New South Wales.
 They were to have two daughters and a son.
 About 1908 he returned with his family to Auckland.
 There he taught privately and at the Ladies' College, Remuera, where his mother was principal, and exhibited with the Auckland Society of Arts.
 About 1912 he travelled to London, enrolled at the Slade School of Fine Art, and joined Pearson's Magazine as a staff artist.

-In 1914, at the age of about 46, Moore-Jones enlisted in the British Section of the New Zealand Expeditionary Force.
+In 1914, when in his mid-40s, Moore-Jones enlisted in the British Section of the New Zealand Expeditionary Force.
 To gain acceptance he shaved off his moustache, cropped his hair and lied about his age.
 Before joining the main body of the force in Egypt on Christmas Eve 1914 he trained on Salisbury Plain, and after being posted to the 1st Field Company of Engineers participated in the allied landing at Anzac Cove on the Gallipoli peninsula in April 1915.
 He was subsequently attached to Lieutenant General Sir William Birdwood's ANZAC Printing Section to make topographical pencil and watercolour sketches of the landscape and plans of allied and Turkish positions.
 His sketches of the harsh terrain, made under hazardous conditions, were an invaluable aid for planning operations and defence, and were used to illustrate official dispatches.
 He also made informal picturesque studies of the landscape around Imbros (Gökçeada).
 Known as 'Sapper Moore-Jones', he chose to remain in the ranks and offered comfort to the sick and wounded while working as a field artist.
 On being offered the possibility of a commission by a staff officer, he reputedly replied, 'Imagine an old chap like me trying to be a lieutenant.'

 In November 1915 he received a wound in his right hand which put a temporary end to his work.
 His health deteriorated and he was invalided to Britain suffering from exhaustion.
 After recuperating at the 1st Southern General Hospital, Birmingham, he made further watercolours based on his Gallipoli studies.
 An exhibition of these was held at New Zealand House from 11 to 24 April 1916 and shown by command at Buckingham Palace.
 It received a good deal of public approval, and reproductions of his sketches were made in 1916.